cwcarden/pirigation/README.md

     1. "from pirigation import db",
     2. "db create_all()"
   This creates the database and database tables.
 4. To run with flask, navigate to root of flask directory where "start.py" file is located.
-Run python3.7 start.py
+Run python3.7 start.py 4a.
+Need to upgrade to python 3.9.

 ToDo:
 Need to rewrite database tables to work with new weather methods.